The Vibrant City of Bangkok

 TRANSPORT

-Airport Taxi: Regular airport taxis are available on the first floor.
-Make sure the meter is on, have Thai baht for payment, and provide your hotel's address in Thai.
+If you want to look for the meter taxis, make sure the meter is on, have Thai baht for payment, and provide your hotel's address in Thai.

 Train: Take the train from the airport's basement floor to Phaya Thai station.
 It runs from 6:00 a.m. to midnight.
 However, it involves some stairs, escalators, and transfers if your hotel isn't nearby.